List of Rave Master characters: Jegan

 After his final battle and defeat at the hands of Let, Jegan realized that Julia still chose Let over him.
-Jegan would wash up in the beach of Wrist Dome, the Roofed City.
-He was found and then cared for by a girl named Janna, but a desperate Jegan (feeling he has nothing more to live for) is determined to die.
+Jegan would wash up on the beach of Wrist Dome, the Roofed City.
+He was found and then cared for by a girl named Janna, but by then he had lost all will to live.
 However, a conversation with his brother Jade, the Empire's Western General, caused him to rethink his decision and instead begin anew.
-Unfortunately, this was not to last, as the city is soon bombarded by meteors from space, courtesy of Shakuma (the world's mightiest sorcerer) and his apprentice Haja, who were out to retrieve the Sinclaire piece Last Physics (which also washed up into the city) and to eliminate Jegan for his failure and weakness.
+Unfortunately, this was not to last, as the city is soon bombarded by meteors from space, courtesy of Shakuma and his apprentice Haja, who were out to retrieve the Sinclaire piece Last Physics and to eliminate Jegan for his failure and weakness.
 Jegan dies trying in vain to save Janna from the meteor shower, much to his brother Jade's grief and outrage.